radupopa2010/portfolio/VM-Ware-ESXI-5.1-automation-back-up-bot/Readme.md

 Found 2 solutions.

 First solution:
-1. Write an windows automation script in Python that simulates the work of a human doing a "manual back-up":
+Write an Windows automation script in Python that simulates the work of a human doing a "manual back-up":

 * select the target Virtual machine;
 * take a snapshot;
 * move the folder containing the virtual machine on another data storage hard drive.

 Second solution
-1. XSI Backup: use Command Line Interface to install and use the software.
+XSI Backup: use Command Line Interface to install and use the software.